|

 Kantian Ethics Abstract: Kant's notion of the good

-will and the categorical imperative are very briefly sketched here.
+will and the categorical imperative are briefly sketched.

 Introduction: An attraction to the Kantian doctrines of